Save those pant legs from those jeans you want to turn into shorts and use them for this super simple, What’s Inside the Whale Activity.

 How to Play What’s Inside the Whale

-This activity can be played in serval ways:
+This activity can be played in several ways:

-Activity 1 – Have your child stick their hand in and pick one item to hold and feel.
-Have them tell you what item they think they are holding and then let them pull it out to see if they were right.
+Activity 1 – Fill the whale with items.
+Have your child stick their hand in and pick one item to hold and feel.
+Have them tell you what item they think they are holding, and then let them pull it out to see if they were right.

 Activity 2 – Name an item for your child to find.
-Let them feel around inside the whale, and when they think they found it, let them pull it out.
+Let them feel around inside the whale, and when they think they’ve found it, let them pull it out.

 Activity 3 – Stick one familiar item inside the whale.
 Let your child squeeze the whale from the outside to see if they can tell what the item is.

-Activity 4 – Use different-shaped blocks or magnet numbers as your item for any of the above activities.
+Activity 4 – Use different-shaped blocks or magnet numbers as your item for any of the above activities to reinforce numbers and shapes.

-Activity 5 – Put different colored bear counters, colored blocks, or some other similar item.
-Put in five of one color and 1 of another color.
-Have your child put their hand and pull one item out.
-Is it the odd color (the one there was only one of)?
+Activity 5 – Use bear counters, colored blocks, or some other similar items.
+Put in ten of one color and 1 of another color.
+Have your child put their hand in and pull one item out.
+See how many they can pull out before finding the odd color (he item there was only one color of)?

 I’d love to hear other ways you’ve used this activity.
-Please share in the comments below.
+Please share them in the comments below.

 Hi!
 I’m Debbie Brown, and I created Tothood 101 as a place where Christian moms can find creative ways to make learning SUPER FUN for their preschoolers at home, along with faith-filled encouragement for balancing family, personal life, and their growing faith.
 My goal is to provide you with encouragement, practical strategies, and helpful resources so you can flourish in both your homeschooling journey and your walk with the Lord.
 Check out the ABOUT page to learn more.